ANCIENT HISTORY AT KING GEORGE V COLLEGE

 A unique aspect of studying Ancient History at KGV is that it can be taken alongside other related courses; A-level Classical Civilisation, GCSE Greek and Latin.
 It is this ability to study the Ancient world in great depth which has enabled so many of our students to obtain places at top universities, including twenty-two alumni who have progressed to Oxford University to study Ancient History or Classics.
 Popular career choices for students studying Ancient History include teaching (including university teaching), journalism, politics, the armed forces, and publishing.
 Previous students are now working for organisations like the EU and NATO.

-Minimum of 4 GCSEs at grades 9-5 (A*-B) including a 4 or above (Grade C) in GCSE Maths or English.
+5 GCSEs at grades 9-5 (A*-B) including English Language and a 4 or above (Grade C) in GCSE Maths.
 For Ancient History you will need a Grade 4 in English or English Language or English Literature.

 History students at KGV have the opportunity (very unusual at this level) to take enrichment courses in GCSE Latin and Classical Greek.
 We are one of the only colleges in the country to offer these courses for sixth form students.
 Other enrichment opportunities include museum visits (including the British Museum and Soane Museum in London), workshops, talks and gallery visits at the Atkinson Museum, visits to see performances of Greek plays, and membership of the Lytham Classical Association, which runs monthly lectures and an annual Classics Competition.